humanitycodes/www/coursework/lessons/slides/rails-authentication-intro.md

 ## Allowing users to sign in and out

 As we implement this next feature, there will be _quite a few steps_ before we finally arrive at a working app for users to sign in and out.
 The project for this lesson will simply require completing these steps, so build off an old project with at least 1 model in it.

+It's also important at this stage to introduce a new piece of vocabulary: __sessions__.
+When a user signs in, we keep track of them in a session, which temporarily stores a unique, secret code in their browser that we use to identify them.

+For security reasons, this code is usually set to delete itself after about 2 weeks - which is why you often have to sign into a website again, even though you never signed out.

+On the next page, we'll create a sessions controller, with actions to allow us to:

+1. collect the user's email and password,
+2. allow us to create sessions (signing users in), and
+3. destroy sessions (signing users out)

 ---